 When I planned the trip, I divided my trip up into 5 stages, as I would use the break between the stages for rest.
 The is the first stage of the cycltrippin took me from Amsterdam to Bergen below is how I did that.

 Below is a map of the route I took for stage 1, which included a ferry trip from Northern Denmark to Norway and a train journey from Haugastøl to Bergen.
 I had some time constraints on this part of the cycletrippin, as I had to be in Bergen on a specific day as I was going to start a journey aboard a Hurtigruten ship.

 You can find the other stages at the following location

 Amsterdam to Gasselternijveen

-On the day of departure, I got up early and got on my bike and started cycling through the Netherlands, the weather was great sunny and not to warm around 25-celsius.
-The route I took out of Amsterdam took me passed Almere, Lelystad to Assen.
+On the day of departure, I got up early and got on my bike and started cycling through the Netherlands, the weather was great sunny and not too warm around 25-celsius.
+The route I took out of Amsterdam took me past Almere, Lelystad to Assen.
 The ride was very easy as the landscape is flat, the cycle paths at times are very straight.
-That has an impact on me sometimes, as I often lose speed and go slower than I normally do, it’s just a mind game is also a good exercise training your mind for what coming next.
+That has an impact on me sometimes, as I often lose speed and go slower than I normally do, it’s just a mind game that is also a good exercise to train your mind for what comes next.

 My Stop for the day was in Gasselternijveen In the Netherlands not far from the German border, I arrived in Gasselternijveen late afternoon, found the house with the AirBnB room that I had booked.
 After talking to the host, I took a shower, ate my dinner, and then went to relax.
 I had a big nice airy room, with a great mattress.
 That night I slept really well.